Marianne88/ReinforcePhysics/README.md

 ## Acknowledgements

-Many grateful to @skumarudel (Sajan Kumar) for being always available for discussions and helping.
+Many thanks to @skumarudel (Sajan Kumar) for being always available for discussions and helping in writing the codes.

 ---